hallelujah-101/paloni_flutter/README.md

 ## Getting Started

-### Setting up Vertex AI Search and Reasoning engine
+### Setting up a Google Cloud account and a Firestore database

 This project is built on Google Cloud resources and uses a Firestore database as a memory store.
 The steps below are required to setup these resources.